 I asked him about the "misunderstanding" and he said he would ask the manager for a better.
 The manager came out to the lot, we showed him the delamination - which he again said was just bubbling - LOL - and refused to even give us a good deal on the new one!
 We left and the next day, went to RV Outlet, USA, in Ringgold, VA where we bought a nicer camper for less money than their "discounted" one.
 In retrospect, they didn't care what they had to say to get us in there.

 They just wanted the chance to try to sell a camper, any camper, and if they had to lie to get us in there, they were quick to do it.
 They add on ridiculous document fees and prep fees that other dealers don't charge so their advertised prices seem low, but they are the highest priced dealer that I have seen.

 Attached is the email stream with my email and phone numbers removed.
 This is a screen shot of my entire email stream so you can see Judy Campbell's lie for yourself.

-Review about: Palomino Rv Rv.
+Product or Service Mentioned: Palomino Rv Rv.

 Reason of review: Not as described.

 I liked: Being repeatedly lied to, Treated like an idiot.